zzalscv2/FFEA/doc/4-Tutorial/6-FFEAviewertut.md

   this may be the best way to visualise the models before starting the simulation.
 This is specially useful when checking that the model has been set up correctly, as one can load the FFEA system alongside a (number of) PDB file(s), thus checking that both share origin and scale.
+  * CGO will load the trajectory and cache the calls to PyMOL's API directly to the hard drive.
+This results in a slower initial load, but faster subsequent loads.
+* Highlight Nodes:
+  * Provide a list of nodes, e.g. '1, 2, 3' (no quotes) and the a separate blob will be created using only those nodes.
+Useful for tracking down element inversions.
+Warning: right now, this only works with CGO trajectories.

 ## Viewing models